MabbottLab/neuroimaging-of-development/week_4/README.md

 ## fMRI in development

+Adapted from the BrainVoyager EDU GSG tutorial, see PDF in this week's folder for the full version.

 ### part 1: probe the functional data

 1. Load the *.nii.gz file for the functional data and find some info about the scan through the pop-up dialogs.